yonggqiii/it5100a-notes/src/course_introduction/sections/functional_programming.md

 print(x.map(add(2))) # Node(3, Leaf(4), Leaf(5))
 ```

-Functional programming languages emphasize this fact and makes it easy
+Functional programming languages emphasize this fact and make it easy
 and ergonomic to define higher-order functions.
 For example, in Haskell,
 functions are automatically curried, and has higher-order functions like
 `map` built into the standard library.
 This makes, for